riverfr0zen/sketches/notan_sketches/docs/schotter_solid_v1.md

 ---
-published: '2023-03-14T12:17:48.609181-04:00'
+published: '2023-03-14T12:10:59.780459-04:00'
 ---

 "Schotter" is a computer art work created by [George Nees](https://en.wikipedia.org/wiki/Georg_Nees) in the 1960s.
 Nees is considered a pioneer in generative computer graphics, and the piece examines the relationship between order and disorder with the use of random number generators.

-This piece is a basic reproduction of the original, created with the [notan crate](https://crates.io/crates/notan) in the Rust programming language.
+This piece is a variation on the original that simply adds color fills.
+It was created with the [notan crate](https://crates.io/crates/notan) in the Rust programming language.

 **Controls**: Press the 'R' button to redraw the piece